 Ky. - Northern Kentucky University’s Kristen Votapek has been

-named Great Lakes Valley Conference Player of the Year this fall.
+Valley Conference Player of the Year honors after leading the league

-She led the GLVC in scoring with 16 goals and 18 assists and helped
+in scoring with 16 goals and 18 assists.

-to the GLVC Tournament championship this fall, and her performance
+GLVC Tournament championship, and her performance enabled the Norse

-enabled the Norse to earn the No. 1 seed in the NCAA II Great Lakes
+to earn the No. 1 seed in the NCAA II Great Lakes Region.

 In two seasons at NKU,

 Votapek scored 27 goals and added 26 assists.
 She twice was named

 NSCAA All-Great Lakes Region.

 was named to the ESPN The Magazine Academic All-District IV second